 You’ll likely want to spend most of your time on Belitung exploring as many of these incredible beaches as you can, but if you’re looking for more things to do during your stay, you can enjoy boat trips to other islands, visits to temples, natural and wildlife areas, and water sports.
 Everything in Belitung is pretty low-key, but that may be what you seek.

 Belitung hotels are limited but affordable; except for a few high-end properties, most are under $50 per night.
 You won’t find many vacation rentals here, either, so be sure to book your accommodations far in advance if you plan to visit this island to be sure you’ll have somewhere to lay your head after a long day at the beach.

 Located in the South Pacific Ocean, Tasmania is 150 miles south of the Australian mainland and is a group of islands home to about 600,00 people.
 Because it’s separate from most of Australia, it has its own personality and vibe.

 People love Tasmania because of its beautiful coastline, wildlife, and national parks.
 Furthermore, this island is home to four UNESCO World Heritage Sites – their area covers 23%.

 The largest of these islands, Tasmania itself, is the 26th-largest island in the world.
 This 26,000-square-mile island is a wonderful place for a cheap tropical vacation.

-Australia isn’t the cheapest country to live in, and many people think that this translates to Australia being a very expensive vacation destination.
+Australia isn’t the cheapest country to live in, and many think that this translates to Australia being a very expensive vacation destination.
 Many parts of it are, such as Sydney.
-But Tasmania is quite affordable, and the average cost of just about everything is about half of what you can expect to pay in Sydney.
+But Tasmania is quite affordable, and the average cost of almost everything is about half what you can expect to pay in Sydney.